Mipot-Hi-Tech/mip_servo_controller/README.md

 ## Folder content and description

-- **technical_docs:** Datasheet, Application notes and manual of the on-board electronic components.
 - **firmware:** Source code of the microcontroller written in C.
 	- **Core:** The application files, system and peripheral configuration.
 	- **freertos:** The Freertos kernel. *Keep read only*.